Soko77788/hw-9-README-generator/Develop/README.md

   * npm i

   ## Usage
-  * Access to a terminal on your computer.
-Either bash on windows or zsh on Mac.
-As well as others.
+  * A Mac or PC with a terminal.
+Common examples are Zsh for Mac and Bash for Windows

   ## Contributing
-  * Create a pull request on the repo.
+  * Create a pull request

   ## Tests